richard919/myRSA/README.md

    NOTES ABOUT THE CODE:

-       ##  -   double pound signs are used when to comment out code
+       ##  -   double pound signs are used to comment out code
                that was used during debugging